 Access to the left side grease fitting is through the left side access door.
-The right side grease fitting is exposed to the operator compartment through an access hole covered by a plugbutton in the front dash panel.
+The right side grease fitting is exposed to the operator compartment through an access hole in the front dash panel.

 Lubricate the bearings with a grease gun after every 200 hours of operation.
 Use a multipurpose, water resistant, lithium base, moly-disulphide EP grease, or a paraffin base grease with organic thickener.